James v. United States (2007): Attempt is not categorically excluded

-James first argued that no attempt crime at all could qualify as posing a serious potential risk of injury.
+James first argued that no attempt crime could qualify as posing a serious potential risk of injury.
 Because the first prong of the definition included the word "attempt", if Congress had meant for the catch-all provision in the second prong to include attempts it would have said so expressly.
-But the Court pointed out that the second prong had a catchall prong, whereas the first did not, and thus it was necessary to determine which crimes fit inside that catchall group.
+But the Court pointed out that the second prong had a catch-all prong, whereas the first did not, and thus it was necessary to determine which crimes fit inside that catch-all group.
 An expansive phrasing could not be specific and limited.

-James also argued that, by the statutory canon of ejusdem generis, the catchall phrase should be read to include only completed crimes because the other crimes listed were completed crimes.
-This was not so, the Court reasoned, because the category of crimes involving explosives was not limited to completed crimes.
+James also argued that, by the statutory canon of ejusdem generis, the catch-all phrase should be read to include only completed crimes because the other crimes listed were completed crimes.
+This was not the case, the Court reasoned, because the category of crimes involving explosives was not limited to completed crimes.
 "In any event, the most relevant common attribute of the enumerated offenses of burglary, arson, extortion, and explosives is not 'completion'.
 Rather, it is that all of these offenses, while not technically crimes against the person, nevertheless create significant risks of bodily injury or confrontation that might result in bodily injury".
-The broad residual provision was meant to sweep up other crimes that, like burglary, arson, extortion, and explosives offenses, posed a serious risk of physical injury to others.
+The broad residual provision was meant to sweep up other crimes that, like burglary, arson, extortion, and explosives offenses, posed a serious risk of physical or legal injury to others.

 Legislative history

 When Congress was debating in 1984 the bill that became ACCA, it considered expressly including attempt as a predicate offense that would trigger the 15-year sentence.
 But when it ultimately passed the bill in 1986, Congress had dropped the word "attempt", opting to define "violent felony" as either "robbery or burglary, or both".
-The Court did not find this history probative, because Congress intended to expand the predicate crimes in its 1986 enactment, and it used broad language in order to achieve this goal.
+The Court did not find this history probative, because Congress intended to expand the predicate crimes in its 1986 enactment, using broader language in order to achieve this goal.